stanfieldr/ghetto-skype/README.md

 - Electron works with Web Skypes notification system for messages

 ## TODO
-- Tray Icon should show amount of notifications
 - Need to figure out how to auto sign in

 ### Disclaimer